Today, you’re going to discover the best day trips from Dublin.

 By Bus: By bus expect it to take around 2 and a half hours.

-Sitting in the Dublin Bay, the Howth Peninsula’s a perfect day trip for those who don’t want to stray too far away from The Pale.
+Sitting in Dublin Bay, the Howth Peninsula’s a perfect day trip for those who don’t want to stray too far away from The Pale.

 GETTING FROM DUBLIN TO WATERFORD